cbcrg/tcoffee/docs/tcoffee_manual.rst

 ==================================
 A simple Multiple Sequence Alignment (default)
 ----------------------------------------------
 T-Coffee default mode will simply compute a Multiple Sequence Alignment of the sequences you provided in input (command 1).
-It will display the final MSA on the screen and in several files according to the format you asked in command 2 (by default, the MSA is stored in a file .aln in ClustalW format).
+It will display the final MSA on the screen and in several files according to the format you asked with command 2 (by default, the MSA is stored in a file .aln in ClustalW format).
 The headline of the alignment file contains important information such as the version of T-Coffee used, the CPU time, the overall consistency score (normalized to 100 or 1000 depending on the version of T-Coffee) and the total length of the MSA: it is quite practical to have a quick glance at the result.

 ::